0xdials/rasp_boot/README.md

 # PiBootCheck

-a read-only toolkit that grabs the boot-chain off a Raspberry Pi and proves whether it’s running the official firmware or some mystery binary
+a read only toolkit that grabs the boot-chain off a Raspberry Pi and proves whether it’s running the official firmware or some mystery binary

 ## what it actually does